DARIAH-DE/TopicsExplorer/README.md

 $ python topicsexplorer.py
 ```

-If you wish to access DARIAH Topics Explorer through your web browser, use the following command:
+If you wish to access the application through your web browser, use the following command:

 ```
 $ python topicsexplorer.py --browser